This Date In The NBA: March

 March 28, 2006

-The Milwaukee Bucks set an NBA single-game record for most three-pointers in one quarter.
+The Milwaukee Bucks set a then NBA single-game record for most 3-pointers in one quarter.
 They hit 11 in the third quarter against the Phoenix Suns.

 March 29, 1952